Download PDF Version Size: ## kb

 11. If a party to a proceeding in a case should apply to have a Member, who has been assigned to the panel in that case, withdraw from the case, that application should be heard, on notice to the other parties, by the full panel (including the Member) and the decision of the panel as to whether the Member should withdraw from the case (having regard, among other relevant considerations, to the provisions of these guidelines) will be final, provided that the Member shall always be entitled to withdraw from the case even if the panel should decide that the Member need not withdraw.

-13. Information disclosed under the guidelines to either the Superintendent or Chair is treated in strictest confidence and will not be revealed to any person except:
+13. Information disclosed under the guidelines to the Chair is treated in strictest confidence and will not be revealed to any person except:

 a) by the affected employee or appointee or with his or her consent;

 b) in connection with a legal proceeding relating to any government conflict of interest policy;

 c) in a criminal proceeding, as required by law; or